 The Heath collection includes holdings in 18th century poetry and other genres.
 Women writers include Frances Burney, playwright Elizabeth Inchbald and other members of the ‘Bluestockings’ such as Elizabeth Carter, Hester Chapone, Hannah More and Elizabeth Montagu.

-Staff and students have access to the holding at York’s Minster Library, which is particularly strong in period newspapers and sermons.
+Staff and students have access to the holdings at York’s Minster Library, which is particularly strong in period newspapers and sermons.
 A regular bus service also runs from York to the British Library Document Supply Centre at Boston Spa, which provides a comprehensive collection of monographs, manuscripts and rare books.

 York and North Yorkshire includes a diverse collection of resources for researchers that reflects the area’s cultural and commercial importance during the period.
 These include Fairfax House, with strong holdings in furniture, domestic artefacts and annual exhibits; the Castle Museum, with good holdings in textiles and costume; Beningbrough Hall (which displays period items from the National Portrait Gallery); Shandy Hall (Laurence Sterne’s home); the Bowes Museum, with strong collections of paintings and decorative arts; and many country houses (such as Harewood House).